METALS-Zinc gains as inventories fall, shrugs off hidden stock

 * CHILE UNREST: Copper prices were supported after mining companies in top producer Chile said nationwide riots had mostly spared production but operations had been affected by the hobbling of port facilities, public transportation and supply chains.

-LME copper rose 0.2% to $5,890 a tonne and was set for a third straight weekly gain after hitting its highest in more than five weeks in the previous session.
+LME copper rose 0.1% to $5,886 a tonne in official rings and was set for a third straight weekly gain after hitting its highest in more than five weeks in the previous session.

 * COPPER SPREAD: The LME cash copper discount to the three-month contract CMCU0-3 fell to its lowest in nearly two months at $16.25 a tonne, indicating tightening nearby supplies.